mjgardner/WebService-Avalara-AvaTax/README.md

 containing the results of the SOAP call; in list context they return the results hashref and an [XML::Compile::SOAP::Trace](https://metacpan.org/pod/XML::Compile::SOAP::Trace) object suitable for debugging and exception handling.

-If there is no result then an exception will be thrown.
+If there is no result then you should check the trace object for why.

 Please consult the
 [Avalara SOAP API reference](http://developer.avalara.com/api-reference)